-- 23.1 Employees shall be entitled to special holidays for long service as follows: - One special holiday of two weeks after the completion of 15 years and before the completion of 25 years of service with the employer. - One special holiday of three weeks after the completion of 25 years and before the completion of 35 years of service with the employer. - One special holiday of four weeks after the completion of 35 years service with the employer. - 23.2 Long service leave provided under this clause shall be paid at ordinary rates, and may be taken in one or more periods at such time or times as may be agreed by the employer and employee. - 23.3 Long service leave must be taken within 12 months from the date it is applied, and cannot be accumulated past 12 months. - 23.4 Should any public holiday occur during an employees' paid long service holiday then the entitlement shall be increased by one day in each instance. - 23.5 If an employee, having become entitled to a long service holiday, leaves their employment before such holiday has been taken, they shall be paid in lieu thereof.
+- 23.1 Employees shall be entitled to special holidays for long service as follows: - One special holiday of one week after the completion of 10 years' service and before the completion of 15 years of service with the employer. - One special holiday of two weeks after the completion of 15 years and before the completion of 25 years of service with the employer. - One special holiday of three weeks after the completion of 25 years and before the completion of 35 years of service with the employer. - One special holiday of four weeks after the completion of 35 years' service with the employer. - 23.2 Long service leave provided under this clause shall be paid at ordinary rates, and may be taken in one or more periods at such time or times as may be agreed by the employer and employee. - 23.3 Long service leave must be taken within 12 months from the date it is applied, and cannot be accumulated past 12 months. - 23.4 Should any public holiday occur during an employees' paid long service holiday then the entitlement shall be increased by one day in each instance. - 23.5 If an employee, having become entitled to a long service holiday, leaves their employment before such holiday has been taken, they shall be paid in lieu thereof.

-24 PERSONAL LEAVE (Sick and Carers Leave)
+24 PERSONAL LEAVE (Sick and Carer's Leave)

-24.1 Sick leave is personal sick leave and carers leave.
-After 6 months continuous service an employee will be entitled to 10 days paid sick leave in each subsequent year.

-- 24.2 Sick leave shall accumulate up to a maximum of 50 days entitlement in total (inclusive of any sick leave the employee is entitled to under the Holidays act 2003).
-The employer may grant extra paid sick leave at the discretion of the employer. - 24.3 The employer may require a medical certificate after three or more consecutive calendar days of sick leave or if the employer has reasonable grounds to suspect that sick leave is not genuine (in the latter case, the employer will meet the employee's reasonable expenses in obtaining a medical certificate). - 24.4 An employee is required to notify the employer as soon as reasonably practicable and ideally half an hour before the employee's normal start time, of any absence due to sick leave and the expected return date to work. - 24.5 Personal leave is provided to assist employees to take care of a dependent who is sick or injured and is unable to take care of themselves.
+- 24.1 Sick leave is personal sick leave and carer's leave.
+After 6 months continuous service an employee will be entitled to 10 days paid sick leave in each subsequent year. - 24.2 Sick leave shall accumulate up to a maximum of 50 days entitlement in total (inclusive of any sick leave the employee is entitled to under the Holidays act 2003).
+The employer may grant extra paid sick leave at the discretion of the employer. - 24.3 The employer may require a medical certificate after three or more consecutive calendar days of sick leave or if the employer has reasonable grounds to suspect that sick leave is not genuine (in the latter case, the employer will meet the employee's reasonable expenses in obtaining a medical certificate).
+Any request for a medical certificate will be in writing and state clearly whether the employer or employee will meet the reasonable expenses. - 24.4 An employee is required to notify the employer as soon as reasonably practicable and ideally half an hour before the employee's normal start time, of any absence due to sick leave and the expected return date to work. - 24.5 Personal leave is provided to assist employees to take care of a dependent who is sick or injured and is unable to take care of themselves.
 Leave to attend to care of family members as defined in this clause is included in the 10 days Personal leave. - 24.6 When an employee is absent for the purposes of caring for a spouse, partner, dependent child or elderly parent, reasonable medical proof may be requested in accordance with 24.3 of this agreement.
-If the employer requires medical proof then the employer will inform that Employee as early as possible that the proof is required. - 24.7 If all paid Personal leave (sick and carers leave) has been exhausted, then an employee may access unpaid personal leave to care for family or household members.
+If the employer requires medical proof then the employer will inform that Employee as early as possible that the proof is required. - 24.7 If all paid Personal leave (sick and carer's leave) has been exhausted, then an employee may access unpaid personal leave to care for family or household members.